2006 Regular Session

-WHEREAS, it is with great pride that we join the City of Pearl, Mississippi, in recognizing the accomplishments and civic and charitable contributions of this individual who is an example to, and has brought honor to his church, his community and to the State of Mississippi:
+WHEREAS, it is with pride that we recognize this basketball star who has brought honor to his school, community and to the state:

-BE IT FURTHER RESOLVED, That a copy of this resolution be presented to Mr. McLaurin and his family, and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to R.L.
+Horton and to Coach Thomas Billups, and be made available to the Capitol Press Corps.